intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Jon Postel's famous statement of "Be liberal in what you accept, and conservative in what you send" is a principle that has long guided the design and implementation of Internet protocols.
-The posture this statement advocates promotes interoperability, but can produce negative effects in the protocol ecosystem in the long term.
-Those effects can be avoided by maintaining protocols.
+The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem.
+For a protocol that is actively maintained, the Postel's robustness principle can, and should, be avoided.

 --- middle